India

 TRAINING

 AI training is being dispensed to members of the Indian judiciary.
-In the May 2025 survey by the Manupatra Academy (see above), 88.6% of the legal professionals surveyed believed that AI training is crucial.
+In the May 2025 survey by the Manupatra Academy (see above under 'Defence'), 88.6% of the legal professionals surveyed believed that AI training is crucial.

 In December 2024, the National Judicial Academy in Bhopal hosted a workshop for judges of various High Courts across India on information and communication technologies, including dedicated sessions on the use of AI in the courtroom.